 We have divided our answer into three arguments: a scriptural argument, a historical argument and a theological argument, and we begin with an introduction to tongues itself.

 Introduction on Tongues

-We can see this truth at work in Acts 2 when thousands of new Jewish Christians began to speak in unknown tongues at Pentecost.
+We can see this important principle evidenced in Acts 2, when thousands of new Jewish Christians began to speak in unknown tongues at Pentecost.
 In Acts 2:4-8 we see plainly that these "tongues" were normal, human languages that many foreigners in the crowd could understand naturally:

 The miracle of that moment was Galileans speaking foreign languages they did not know or even understand.
 Importantly, notice that visitors from those foreign regions could understand the speech, because it was a true language.
 The Galileans were NOT speaking in gibberish or made up babbling.
 They were speaking in a true human language as evidenced by the fact that some in the crowd could understand them naturally.
 The Galileans spoke in foreign languages they didn't previously know, which is the miracle of tongues.

 Since the Bible testifies that authentic speaking in tongues involves speaking a real, knowable language, then the fact that the modern-day practice of "speaking in tongues" involves uttering gibberish or chanting repetitive sounds is clear evidence it is a manmade attempt to imitate a work of God and not a genuine movement of the Spirit.